o7-machinehum/Worlds/README.md

 <img src="Graphics/Header.png" alt="drawing" width="1000"/>

 Worlds is an open protocol designed to manage the economic and game theoretical components of a distributed MMO.
-This repository is focused on implementing the minimal dependencies for developers to get up and running.
-For more detailed into please read the paper [here](https://github.com/Machine-Hum/Worlds/blob/master/Worlds-Whitepaper/whitepaper.pdf).
+This repository is focused on implementing the minimal dependencies required for developers to get up and running.
+For more detailed info please read the paper [here](https://github.com/Machine-Hum/Worlds/blob/master/Worlds-Whitepaper/whitepaper.pdf).
+This repository contains three main components, the whitepaper, the Worlds engine and the World Smart Contract.
+It it currently under development.

 ## Worlds Smart Contract (WSC.cpp)
-The worlds smart contract current based on eosio.
-It will be deployed on the EOS main net after completion.
+The Worlds Smart Contact (WSC) is an EOS contract that is responsible for managing player assets and WOR.
+WOR is a token that can be staked against items and used as a means of currency.

 ### Dependencies
 * [eosio](https://github.com/EOSIO/eos)